Gabriel09BR/Pedestrian-Traffic-Light-System/README.md

 - If a vehicle crosses during the red light:

-  - A photo is automatically captured.
+  - A LED flashes to simulate a photo capture (no real image is taken).

   - A variable named fines is incremented.

-  - The updated fine count is displayed on the LCD.